abhi8249/abhi8249/README.md

-- 👋 Hi, I’m @abhi8249
+- 👋 Hi, I’m Abinash
-- 👀 I’m interested in ...
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning B.Tech
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Google
-- 📫 How to reach me ...
+- 📫 How to reach me dashabinash700@gmail.com

 <!---
 abhi8249/abhi8249 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.